coingaming/moon/lib/moon/ui-pattern/api/README.md

 # Problems with the "Two options that we have"

 1. Both require "thinking" from developer.
 Shouln't Moon itself address these problems, so from developer perspective he can pass data to components and they just work?
+2. We could apply both ways like SoftMobile (css hide) and HardMobile (not renderd in HTML dom), but yet again, it introduces different usage and confusion.

+# Proposal

+...